anxiety–Tung-Lam–pixabay_1048

 • Specific phobias

 Suffering from a phobia is also a form of anxiety disorder.
-You have a phobia when you’re excessively frightened or anxious about a specific object, place or situation, and you go out of your way to avoid it.
+You have a specific phobia when you’re excessively frightened or anxious about a particular object, place, or situation, and you go out of your way to avoid it.
 For example, you might be extremely afraid of heights, germs, enclosed spaces, animals, flying, driving, or public spaces.

 ‘Anxiety is not a sign of weakness or a character flaw.
 It’s a treatable condition that anyone can experience.’